 Finally, the Island County Seawater Intrusion Risk map is available HERE.

 The hydrogeology program maintains a groundwater database containing information regarding well construction, stratigraphy, groundwater quality (chemistry) and water level data.
-Currently the database contains information from over 8000 wells.
-You can contact us to make requests for detailed site-specific data and analysis, or to provide information regarding data errors or omissions.
+Currently the database contains information from nearly 9000 wells.
+The public can access Island County groundwater data through either the Online Well-Viewer Application or the Groundwater Spatial Analysis Application.

-The most common data request involves specifying a search center (typically a parcel or a well) and a search radius (1/2 mile radius is common).
-The following standard data products are available for any given search (click on the name to view an example of each):
+The following standard data products are available for any given spatial analysis search (click on the name to view an example of each):

 Standard Data Package descriptionExtended Data Package description